jjdelorme/EventsSample/README.md

 1. Run `./install.sh` from the project root directory

 ### To build the application locally [OPTIONAL]
-For the purposes of this demonstration this should all be run on Mac, Linux or WSL (if on Windows).
-All instructions in this README are based on a bash _like_ shell.
-Building and running the application locally will still connect to a Google Cloud for the demonstrated cloud services such as Pub/Sub, Firestore, Identity, etc...
+All instructions in this README are based on a bash _like_ shell on Mac, Linux or WSL (Windows).
+Building and running the application locally will require connecting to a Google Cloud project for cloud services such as Pub/Sub, Firestore, Identity, etc...

 1. See [Setting up a .NET development environment](https://cloud.google.com/dotnet/docs/setup) if you are new to .NET development with Google Cloud for additional instructions on how to setup the Google Cloud SDK with credentials so that you can securely access GCP cloud services from the application locally.
     * For the purposes of this demo, store your downloaded key in the *project's root* directory as `./key.json` and set your environment variable: `export GOOGLE_APPLICATION_CREDENTIALS=$PWD/key.json`